ealvar3z/hackathon/README.md

     - request/header/segment/schema/sync/router semantics

 2. `lxmfcot`
-    - a planned bridge process that converts between:
+    - a bridge process that converts between:
         - `LXDR`
         - `Cursor on Target`
     - built in the spirit of TAK adapter tools such as: